Abdominoplasty As You Heal

 What to expect to experience after abdominoplasty?

 Swelling – Surgery is a controlled form of trauma.
 Advances in surgical technique have dramatically reduced this trauma, but there is still some trauma to the tissues.
 Furthermore, natural fluid that flows through the abdominal skin can no longer drain by gravity to the lymph nodes in the pelvis because an incision was made across your waist interrupting the flow of this fluid.
 So due to the effect of gravity, this fluid will build up in the abdominal skin.
-The net result is swelling of the abdominal skin flap, mostly at the lower portionand the sides.
+The net result is swelling of the abdominal skin flap, mostly at the lower portion and the sides.
 Sometimes the swelling is very mild, sometimes it is moderate or even severe.
 But fear not, all swelling eventually goes away and this will too.
 Some patients find it useful to wear a Spanx garment after the first week to reduce swelling and give them a feeling of support.
+If you underwent a 4D VASER Lipoabdominoplasty, we will place you in a garment especially designed for this procedure.

 Scars – I discuss the extent of the scars in detail with my patients at the initial consultation.
 Just before surgery, the incisions are marked on the skin with a surgical marker as you stand in front of a mirror.
 I then review the location of the incisions with you so that you understand them.
 After surgery, when the wound begins to heal, the scars will be a thin, red line.
 The redness will improve with time, how soon will depend upon your genetic predisposition.
 I can’t think of a single surgical scar that remained red forever.
 They eventually will fade, although all scars are permanent and no scar is perfectly invisible.
 Sometimes the scar will widen, however, every attempt is made to minimize this by not removing too much abdominal skin at surgery and creating a wound under a lot of tension.
 I will also give you detailed instructions in scar management consisting of massage, use of topical agents and sun avoidance to optimize your appearance of your scar.
 This will begin three to four weeks after surgery and continue for several months afterwards.
 We now offer state of the art Palomar laser treatment to scars.
 Laser has been shown to be very helpful to reducing the duration of redness as well as the scar itself.